 We keep in touch with governors and clerks using the E-Red bag where you will find information about events and new developments.

 This document is regularly updated by the DFE.
-It sets out the statutory requirements relating to governing body responsibilities.
-You can download the guide on:
+It sets out the government’s vision and priorities for effective governance by:

-It is recommended that all governors have access to this document.
+It is recommended that all governors have access to this document which should be read alongside the Competency Framework for Governance.
+Both documents can be accessed using this link

 Local Democracy - Governor Representation